unfrm/posts/blog/Deploying-Python-web-apps-with-nginx-and-Gunicorn/Deploying Python web apps with nginx and Gunicorn.md

 # Configuring Gunicorn

-Basically, Gunicorn can be configured by using the following methods - through a command line, configuration file, or by using a framework settings.
+Basically, Gunicorn can be configured by using the following methods: through a command line, configuration file, or by using a framework settings.
 I prefer to use a separate config, but for this article we'll use a command line configuration.

 What I love about this server is that it works with minimal config.
 We are interested in only these two parameter: **-w** is for workers serving our app, **-b** is for binding proper address to work on.
 Let's move on to see how it should be used.